-Why transport fuels refined from oil will remain essential for the EU in the future
+Why transport fuels refined from oil – and other low carbon liquid fuels – will remain essential for the EU in the future

 The European refining industry plays essential roles in transport and the petrochemical industry.
 Refined oil products supply 94% of the energy used for transport in the EU and close to 70% of the feedstock for the petrochemical industry.
 These are vital components of the European economy, and a healthy domestic refining sector is therefore indispensable for European energy security in an era of geopolitical upheaval.